Intel for Mental Health

 I did what I would do for a paying client as much as possible.

 And I did it remotely.
-It took me 3+ weeks to act.
+It took me 3+ weeks to gather the necessary insights for his case.

 The insights came from someone who taught a nobel laureate.